 Biomechanics Lab

-The Biomechanics Lab research focuses on reducing the incidence of athletic injuries.
+The Biomechanics Lab research focuses on reducing the incidence of athletic injuries and improving long-term musculoskeletal health.
 The specific research areas include:

 - Injury prevention